yogeshagr/golang/src/gopl.io/gobook.md

 ### Declarations
 - There are four major kinds of declarations: var, const, type, and func.

+- If an entity is declared within a function, it is local to that function.
+If declared outside of a function, however, it is visible in all files of the package to which it belongs.
+The case of the first letter of a name determines its visibility across package boundaries.
+If the name begins with an upper-case letter, it is exported, which means that it is visible and accessible outside of its own package and may be referred to by other parts of the program, as with Printf in the fmt package.
+Package names themselves are always in lower case.

 ### Variables
 - A var declaration creates a variable of a particular type, attaches a name to it, and sets its initial value.
 Each declaraion has the general form